2026 Session Rewind Recap

 Why It Matters

-The decisions made in Montgomery shape how businesses grow, how communities thrive and how individuals find secure, meaningful work.
-As Alabama continues to grow, the pressure to build and maintain a strong workforce will only increase.
+The decisions made in Montgomery shape how businesses grow, how communities thrive and how Alabamians find secure, meaningful work.
+As our state continues to grow, the pressure to build and maintain a strong workforce will only increase.

 Our panelists demonstrated just how far we can go when we put our heads together with a shared vision for a brighter Alabama.